 One of the important new features in the Poseidon MKVI is the Hyperoxic Linearity test.
-When the oxygen sensors are calibrated during the pre-dive routine (Chapter 2), the linearity of the oxygen sensor response is only validated up to a PO_2 value of 1.0 bar / atm (i.e., 100% oxygen at sea level).
-Most rebreathers assume that the sensor response remains linear at higher values (operational PO_2 setpoint values often exceed 1.0 bar / atm).
+When the oxygen sensors are calibrated during the pre-dive routine (Chapter 2), the linearity of the oxygen sensor response is only validated up to a PO2 value of 1.0 bar / atm (i.e., 100% oxygen at sea level).
+Most rebreathers assume that the sensor response remains linear at higher values (operational PO2 setpoint values often exceed 1.0 bar / atm).
 However, in certain situations the sensors may not be linear above 1.0 bar / atm, which can lead to a very dangerous situation.
-For example, if the sensor is not capable of responding to PO_2 values greater than 1.2 bar / atm, and the PO_2 setpoint is 1.2 bar / atm, the control system may flood the breathing loop with dangerously high levels of oxygen while attempting to achieve a PO_2 value that the sensors are not capable of registering.
+For example, if the sensor is not capable of responding to PO2 values greater than 1.2 bar / atm, and the PO2 setpoint is 1.2 bar / atm, the control system may flood the breathing loop with dangerously high levels of oxygen while attempting to achieve a PO2 value that the sensors are not capable of registering.

 To overcome this problem, the Poseidon MKVI performs a test on the primary oxygen sensor the first time a depth of 6 m / 20 ft is achieved.
-The test injects a short burst of oxygen directly onto the primary sensor to ensure the sensor response is linear up to a PO_2 value of 1.6 bar / atm.
-If the test passes, then the dynamic setpoint performs as described previously (i.e., using up to the "deep" PO_2 setpoint value when the depth exceeds 15 m / 50 ft.).
-However, if the Hyperoxic Linearity test fails, then the maximum allowable setpoint is set at 1.0 bar / atm.
-The reason for this is that the primary oxygen sensor is known to be linear to at least 1.0 bar / atm, based on the successful completion of the pre-dive calibration process.
-Thus, as long as the PO_2 does not exceed 1.0 bar / atm, the response value is known with confidence.
+The test injects a short burst of oxygen directly onto the primary sensor to ensure the sensor response is linear up to a PO2 value of 1.6 bar / atm.
+If the test passes, then the dynamic setpoint performs as described previously (i.e., using up to the "deep" PO2 setpoint value when the depth exceeds 15 m / 50 ft.).
+However, if the Hyperoxic Linearity test fails, then the maximum allowable setpoint is set at 1.0 bar / atm, based on the successful completion of the pre-dive calibration process.
+Thus, as long as the PO2 does not exceed 1.0 bar / atm, the response value is known with confidence.